 Saving babies' lives worldwide

-Despite six years of working on the same campus and their common research interest in infant health and breastfeeding, Michelle McGuire and Courtney Meehan only learned about each other when a colleague suggested they have lunch together.
+Despite six years of working on the same campus and their common research interest in infant health and breastfeeding, Michelle McGuire and Courtney Meehan only learned about each other's work when a colleague suggested they have lunch together.

 At the time, McGuire, an associate professor in biology, was studying the composition and microbiome of human breast milk and analyzing samples from women living in the Palouse.
 Halfway around the world, Meehan, an assistant professor in anthropology, was working with women raising children in a forest forager society in the Central African Republic.